shaloo/docs.arcana/docs/security/overview.md

 ## Protocol Security

 {{config.extra.arcana.company_name}} smart contracts and the authentication protocol have been audited for any vulnerabilities and all known issues addressed.
-See [[index-audit-reports|audit reports]] for details.
+See {% include "./text-snippets/audit_report_url.md" %} for details.

 ## Embedded Wallet Security